JaanuGopan/Cloud_Computing_Assignment_1/README.md

 ```
 ~/downloads/
 └── Dasets/
-    ├── test.csv -> rename is as student_data.csv
+    ├── test.csv -> rename it as student_data.csv
 ```
 ---